seosgithub/flok/docs/scheduling.md

 #Scheduling
-Flok is capable of loading 10k images simultaneously while maintaining 1ms response time on typical JS environments for UI.
+**This document has incorrect information.
+It is a document still under development** Flok is capable of loading 10k images simultaneously while maintaining 1ms response time on typical JS environments for UI.
 This is all accomplished through its scheduling system.

 ##History